-“Magic mouthwash” is the popular name of an oral suspension solution containing different ingredients (Benadryl Lidocaine Maalox) that treats mouth sores (oral mucositis).
-Most of all, sores are caused by chemotherapy and radiation therapy.
-Also known as “Miracle mouthwash”, it helps to relieve pain mouth sores due to oral ulcers and upper throat irritations.
+Magic mouthwash is the name given to a liquid solution used as oral rinse to treat mouth sores (oral mucositis) due to chemotherapy and radiation therapy.
+Also known as “Miracle mouthwash”, it helps to relieve painful mouth sores due to oral ulcers and upper throat irritation.

-Oral mucositis is a painful inflammation of mucous membranes that may lead to a wide range of symptoms:
+Oral mucositis is a painful inflammation of the mouth tissue.
+It may lead to a wide range of symptoms:

 The most common magic mouthwash recipe includes three ingredients: